ngshiheng/six-percent/README.md

 > How does the fund work?
 Why should I care?

--   If there is no units available, you will never be able to purchase new units or opening up a new account.
+-   If there is no unit available, you will never be able to purchase new units or open up a new account.
 -   A fixed price (RM 1/unit) means there will be no price fluctuation.
 These funds can thus be regarded as saving accounts.
 -   The dividend earned is not taxable.